Updated: Feb 8

 As a keen subscriber to Byline Times, this concerned me, and I therefore wrote to the founder and Editor, Peter Jukes, asking him to consider evidence, including statistics, that contradicted the newspaper’s thesis.
 Unfortunately, he was unwilling to do this, but said that while the Labour Party was much less racist than the Conservative Party that he couldn’t exempt it from criticism, particularly in the “pejorative” use of term Zionist.

-More recently however, Byline Times has started giving vent to other perspectives on the Labour Party, publishing one piece that is critical of the authoritarian and factional behaviour of the Labour leadership, and an article where Richard Saunders, the producer of the Labour Files documentary, exposes deep flaws in the Panorama documentary.
+More recently however, Byline Times has started giving vent to other perspectives on the Labour Party, publishing one piece that is critical of the authoritarian and factional behaviour of the Labour leadership, and an article where Richard Sanders, the producer of the Labour Files documentary, exposes deep flaws in the Panorama documentary.
 This is good, but the newspaper has yet to engage with copious evidence that the thesis of rampant Labour antisemitism is untruthful.

 Where does this leave us?